 Keep in mind that although Qdoba offers some good low-carb options, it’s always best to eat at home using keto-friendly ingredients that you purchase yourself.
 Opt for high-quality organic and grass-fed meats, eggs, cheese, and low-carb vegetables.

-You can easily make your own version of a burrito bowl at home with these ingredients.
-It also travels well if you store it in a to-go container and bring it to work with you for lunch.
 If you forget your lunch at home and need a quick meal, then try going into a Qdoba store instead of ordering online so that you can pick your own ingredients based on what looks fresh and watch them make it for you right there on the spot.

 Image credit: Author mil199 – wikimedia